 - Improve Compliance level with applicable statutory and regulatory food safety requirements

 - Effective communication on food safety issues to their suppliers, customers and relevant interested parties in the food Supply chain

 - Improve the business potential among the competitor

-- Improve the confidence of customer and end user.
+- Improve the confidence of the customer and end-user.

-- Organization has implemented the HACCP System in the organization.
+- The organization has implemented the HACCP System in the organization.
 Established the Food safety process controls, HACCP Process Control Manual, relevant procedures and SOP’S.

 - Conducted one complete cycle Internal Audit of HACCP System

 - Conducted at least one Management review meeting on HACCP System

 HACCP Certification Process